zenOSmosis/sync-object/README.md

 # Sync Object

-Share a serializable JavaScript Object between two or more peers, using a recursive differential algorithm to keep over-the-air updates as light as possible.
+Share a serializable JavaScript Object between two or more peers, using a recursive differential algorithm to keep over-the-air updates as light as possible, even for deeply nested objects.

 Utilized in https://speaker.app / https://github.com/zenOSmosis/speaker.app in order to keep WebRTC participant states in sync over WebRTC data channels.